 - Stevia needs full sun to thrive, so pick a site that receives at least six hours a day of direct sunlight.

-- Stevia grows best in soil or potting mix rich with organic matter.
-Avoid chemical fertilizers when planting stevia, since these can affect the sweetness of the leaves.
+- Stevia grows best in moist soil or potting mix rich with organic matter.

-- Germination is very slow and germination can be erratic, so it is advisable to plant multiple seeds and to employ patience.
+- Germination is very slow and can be erratic, so it is advisable to plant multiple seeds and to employ patience.

-- If you plan to transplant the seedlings, you’ll need to thin them once they reach at least two inches tall.
-Thin the seedlings back until they are at least six inches apart to give them room to grow in the garden.
-To grow the seedlings in indoor pots, thin the seedlings to two to three plants per large pot to give them additional room.
+- To grow the seedlings in indoor pots, thin the seedlings to two plants per large pot to give them additional room.

 - Once the plant starts putting energy into flowers, the leaves become less sweet, so harvest the leaves before flowering.